 Pandora Blake runs a feminist adult website called Dreams Of Spanking.
 In a blog post condemning the law, she wrote:

-It predominantly targets the cottage industries of women, couples, queers and fetishists -- people who are making enough to cover their costs or perhaps a little more, people who are making their own porn because the mainstream genres don't cater to our
+It predominantly targets the cottage industries of women, couples, queers and fetishists -- people who are making enough to cover their costs or perhaps a little more, people who are making their own porn because the mainstream genres don't

 Our films are homegrown, niche, playful, political and sexy, documenting our authentic sexualities where they are not catered to by the mainstream.
 We work alone or with our partners and like-minded kinky friends.
-We dare to be different, and to reach
+We dare to be different, and to

-out to others who are like us.
+reach out to others who are like us.
 For this we are criminalised.

 Pandora points out that the laws seem to have been written by people who have no real understanding of kink.
 For her, the depiction of consent in her spanking films is vital and is a pillar of her commitment to ethical porn production.
-Unfortunately the

-new rules don't allow for that.
+Unfortunately the new rules don't allow for that.
 It doesn't matter if an adult willingly agrees to be spanked, or caned, or tied up, their agency and ability to consent is not acknowledged.